mohammadrony/emarket/README.md

 ```
 cd shop && npm run serve
 ```
-### Then your application will be running at port 8080 locally
+### Then your application should be running at port 8080 locally
 goto http://localhost:8080
 ### You can contact with me if you face any problem
 at `ronyku1829@gmail.com`\